A report published by the Energy Saving Trust (EST) has drawn attention to one of the less obvious causes of domestic energy wastage.

 As reported by the BBC, Mr Tucker said: “It’s all too easy to turn on the tap and not think about the consequences.
 But there is an environmental and energy cost attached to water which many people do not consider”.

-The report, which analysed the energy usage of 86,000 UK households, found that water heated by a central heating system increased the average annual energy bill by as much as £228.
+The report, which analysed the energy usage of 86,000 UK households, found that water heated by a central heating systems increased the average annual energy bill by as much as £228.

 The EST also drew attention to the over-use of three popular kitchen appliances: washing machines, dishwashers and kettles.
 Only five per cent of households went a day without boiling a kettle of water, whilst almost half boiled water at least five times daily.
 Kitchen appliances, including taps, account for 22 per cent of household water consumption.